ricardoquesada/unijoysticle2/docs/user_guide.md

 1. Plug in the Unijoysticle
 2. Power on the computer
-3. Pair your gamepad and/or mice
+3. Pair your gamepad and/or mouse

 ## Supported computers